atbcb/usab-uswds/news/_posts/2022-10-20-u-s-access-board-seeks-financial-program-manager.md

 ---
 The U.S. Access Board seeks a Financial Program Manager (GS 14) to serve in the Office of Administration.
 This position will be responsible for administering and managing the full scope of fiscal services for the agency and serving as the lead agency official in the preparation of Office of Management and Budget (OMB) and Congressional Budget Justifications.
 More information about the duties is in the vacancy announcement.

-Current or former federal employees who qualify as status candidates, candidates eligible under the Veterans Employment Opportunity Act, the Career Transition Assistance Plan, or the Interagency Career Transition Assistance Plan, and candidates eligible for special hiring authorities (e.g., Schedule A appointment for persons with disabilities) or who are eligible for Veterans’ Recruitment Appointment, should respond to [Vacancy Announcement #22-AB-1-MP](https://www.usajobs.gov/job/684247300).
+Current or former federal employees who qualify as status candidates, candidates eligible under the Veterans Employment Opportunity Act, the Career Transition Assistance Plan, or the Interagency Career Transition Assistance Plan, and candidates eligible for special hiring authorities (e.g., Schedule A appointment for persons with disabilities), or who are eligible for Veterans’ Recruitment Appointment should respond to [Vacancy Announcement #23-AB-1-MP](https://www.usajobs.gov/job/684247300).

 Applications are due by **November 1, 2022**.